zjaco13/ai-on-eks/CONTRIBUTION_GUIDE.md

 terraform into the architecture folder and deploy it.
 Lastly, create a `terraform` subfolder with a `blueprint.tfvars` file.
 This file is used to override the default variables to enable the components you need for your architecture.
 It is important to set `name = ARCHITECTURE_NAME`, otherwise it will use the default `ai-stack`.
-It is also important to note that the `name` is used to name most resources in EKS.
-It should not be too long and it should not have any odd characters.
+It is also important to note that `name` is used to name most resources in EKS.
+It should not be too long, and it should not have any odd characters.
 At this point, you can use the variable names in `variables.tf` to override the default `false`, eg:

 ```terraform
 name                    = "my-new-architecture"